treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

 	use a new "merge but *never* copy from source branch" strategy).
   - Go back and attempt another merge.

-This is essentially (noncooperative!) locking of output paths on top of lakeFS, with no additional DB.
+This is essentially (noncooperative but optimistic!) locking of output paths on top of lakeFS, with no additional DB.
 We can even add cooperation by means of various locking hints, _informing_ multiple jobs about attempting to update the same paths but keeping things safe regardless.

 [^2]: 	Whenever there is a conflict, we want the task branch (which will become
     the "latest writer" after a successful HOC commit) to win.